Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 A Great Blue Heron catches a fish in the early morning light at Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 Ducklings swim in the pond at the U.S. Capitol's Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 A duckling swims in the pond at the U.S. Capitol's Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 A duckling swims in the pond at the U.S. Capitol's Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 A duck nests on an egg at the U.S. Capitol's Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RM

 Washington, D.C, Washington, D.C, USA.
 18th June, 2025.
 A duck nests on an egg at the U.S. Capitol's Constitution Gardens in Washington, DC (Credit Image: © Ronen Tivony/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-photo
+Not for Commercial USAGE!-stock-foto

 RF

-WASHINGTON, DC — The pond at Constitution Gardens sits on the north side of the National Mall, holding 6.75 million gallons of water.
+WASHINGTON DC — The pond at Constitution Gardens sits on the north side of the National Mall, holding 6.75 million gallons of water.
 This 0.3-mile-long water feature is surrounded by tree-shaded paths and serves as the centerpiece of the gardens established as a 1976 bicentennial project developed by the National Park Service.
 Constitution Gardens replaced temporary World War I-era office buildings that were finally removed in the 1960s and was designed by the architectural firm Skidmore, Owings & Merrill.
 The site underwent a $34 million renovation completed in 2012.
-Located parallel to the-stock-photo
+Located parallel to the L-stock-foto

 RF